-Cash, cash equivalents and investments include amounts in non-interest and interest bearing demand and time deposits and local government pooled investment funds.
+Cash, cash equivalents and investments include amounts in non-interest and interest bearing demand and time deposits and American Deposit Management funds.
 They are stated at cost, which approximates fair value.
 Cash deposits and highly liquid investments with a maturity of three months or less from date of acquisition are considered to be cash equivalents.
 Cash and equivalent balances for individual funds are pooled unless maintained in segregated accounts.